 What happened to Jlloyd Samuel?
-Ex Aston Villa and Bolton footballer’s death explained, when is documentary on
+Ex Aston Villa and Bolton footballer’s death explained, Netflix documentary

-ITV documentary The Footballer, His Wife & the Crash follows the death of the Aston Villa star and revelations about his double life
+Documentary The Footballer, His Wife & the Crash follows the death of the Aston Villa star and revelations about his double life - and is now on Netflix

-Jlloyd Tafari Samuel was a professional footballer, born in Trinidad and Tobago, but raised in London, he played as a defender and midfielder for Premier League club Aston Villa.
-Samuel made 198 appearances for Villa before moving to Bolton Wanderers in 2007, where he made 71 appearance.
+Jlloyd Tafari Samuel was a professional footballer.
+Born in Trinidad and Tobago, but raised in London, he played as a defender and midfielder for Premier League club Aston Villa.
+Samuel made 198 appearances for Villa before moving to Bolton Wanderers in 2007, where he made 71 appearances.

 Hide Ad